alexwhittemore/micropython-scd30/README.md

-# Sensirion SCD30 CO² Sensor I2C driver for MicroPython
+# Sensirion SCD30 CO² Sensor I2C driver for ~~MicroPython~~ CircuitPython

+## NOTE: This version of the library is currently CircuitPython compatible, not yet both-compatible.

+It shouldn't be too hard to make this library platform-agnostic, as the changes to make it CircuitPython-compatible were pretty minimal.
+I haven't tried using Blinka, which might have been the "right" way to deploy this in my project anyway.
+I'm not sure how Blinka's supposed to work in situations like this.
+Maybe it's relevant.

 Sensirion SCD30 is a CO², Humidity and Temperature sensor on a module.
 This is a I2C driver written in Python 3 for MicroPython.